 Your surgeon will give you a prescription for pain medicines.
 Get it filled right away so you have it available when you go home.
-Remember to take your pain medicine before your pain becomes too bad.
+Remember to take your pain medicine before your pain gets severe.

 Try using an ice pack on your chest and armpit if you have pain or swelling.
-Do this only if your surgeon says it is okay.
+Do this only if your surgeon says it is ok.
 Wrap the ice pack in a towel before applying it.
 This prevents cold injury of your skin.
-Do not use the ice pack for more than 15 minutes at a time.
+DO NOT use the ice pack for more than 15 minutes at a time.

-Breast removal surgery - discharge; Subcutaneous mastectomy - discharge; Total mastectomy - discharge; Simple mastectomy - discharge; Modified radical mastectomy -discharge
+Breast removal surgery - discharge; Nipple-sparing mastectomy - discharge; Total mastectomy - discharge; Simple mastectomy - discharge; Modified radical mastectomy - discharge; Breast cancer - mastectomy -discharge

 Hunt KK, Green MC, Bucholz TA.
 Diseases of the breast.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 36.

 Riutta J. Post-mastectomy pain syndrome.
-In: Frontera, WR, Silver JK, eds.
+In: Frontera, WR, Silver JK, Rizzo TD, eds.
 Essentials of Physical Medicine and Rehabilitation.
-2nd ed.
-Philadelphia, PA: Elsevier Saunders; 2008:chap 107.
+3rd ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 109.